Anoplotherium: Confusions with other mammal groups

 For much of the 19th century, palaeontologists confused mammals of other families with Anoplotherium largely due to palaeontology being at its early stages.
 One of the earlier examples is 1822, when Cuvier erected the names A. gracile, A. murinum, A. obliquum, A. leporinum, and A. secundaria, replacing earlier species names within Anoplotherium outside of A. commune.
 In A. gracile, he noticed differences in the molars that he erected the subgenus Xiphodon.
 For A. leporinum, A. murinum, and A. obliquum, the subgenus Dichobune was created by Cuvier based on its small size.
 In 1848, French palaeontologist Auguste Pomel promoted the 2 subgenera to genus ranks and erected an additional genus Amphimeryx for A. murinus and A. obliquus.
-The revised taxonomies were followed by subsequent palaeontologists like another Paul Gervais.
+The revised taxonomies were followed by subsequent palaeontologists like French naturalist Paul Gervais.
 Therefore, the species are no longer classified as Anoplotherium but distant genera.

 Other mammals initially confused with the genus Anoplotherium but eventually reclassified within the 19th century represented the endemic European artiodactyl family Cainotheriidae (Cainotherium), European and Indian subcontinental members of the perissodactyl family Chalicotheriidae (Anisodon and Nestoritherium), and even endemic South American members of the order Litopterna (Scalabrinitherium and Proterotherium).